Physical Therapy Guide to Pes Anserine Bursitis

 - Be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can help them make health care decisions and prepare for a visit with their health care provider.

 The following articles provide some of the best scientific evidence related to physical therapy treatment of pes anserine bursitis.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
+The articles report on recent research and provide an overview of the standards of practice in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Chatra PS.
 Bursae around the knee joints.
 Indian J Radiol Imaging.
-2012;22(1):27-30.
-Free Article.
+2012;22(1):27–30.
+Article Summary in PubMed

 Helfenstein M Jr, Kuromoto J. Anserine syndrome [article in English and Portuguese].
 Rev Bras Reumatol.
 2010;50(3):313–327.
-Free Article.
+Article Summary in PubMed

 Alvarez-Nemegyei J. Risk factors for pes anserinus tendinitis/bursitis syndrome: a case control study.
 J Clin Rheumatol.
 2007;13(2):63–65.
-Article Summary in PubMed.
+Article Summary in PubMed

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
-PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.
+*PubMed is a free online resource created by the National Center for Biotechnology Information.
+It contains millions of citations to biomedical literature, including those in the National Library of Medicine's MEDLINE database.

 Expert Review: